What are the different user access levels for the MappingForRights Congo Basin Community Atlas?

 Decisions about the use of the Congo Basin’s forests, where they have used maps at all, have thus far relied heavily on remote sensing data (such as satellite imagery), largely ignoring existing community ‘ownership’, occupation and use of forests.
 This has often led to ill-advised and poorly planned decision making, and ultimately land and resource related conflict as well as other negative outcomes.
 Research has shown clearly that securing traditional rights to lands and resources is one of the most effective means of maintaining biodiversity, reducing deforestation and alleviating poverty in rural communities.

 Participatory maps supported under the programme have been used in a number of ways such supporting the creation of community forests, informing participatory land use planning, enabling community participation in the management of protected areas, ensuring the application of safeguards that relate to land and resource rights or to mitigate or halt potentially harmful infrastructure projects.

 What are your plans for MappingForRights?

-As of April 2020, we have supported over 1,000 communities in producing maps of their lands and resources covering more than seven million hectares of forest.
+As of April 2020, we have supported over 1,000 communities in producing maps of their lands and resources covering more than nine million hectares of forest.
 This represents only a fraction of the work that needs to be done.
 Our aim is therefore to extend participatory mapping to as many forest communities as possible.
 In order to build a better picture of the extent of community occupation and use of forests, we will continue to include community maps supported by other organisations, as long as these have been developed according to strong participatory mapping standards and have the free, prior and informed consent of the communities in question.